DebojitDas2003/safe-women-android-app/README.md

 - **Justice system inefficiencies**: Navigating legal systems and seeking justice can be daunting and frustrating.

 - **Social pressures**: Fear of judgment or victim-blaming can prevent women from reporting incidents or seeking help.

+### Our Mission:
+Our mission is to empower women with technology to feel safer and more confident in their daily lives.

+***SAFE WOMEN*** is a mobile application designed to provide women with immediate access to emergency tools for personal safety.
+Through user-friendly interfaces, the app empowers women to take proactive measures to protect themselves and access assistance when needed.

+The app offers a range of features to help users stay safe in various situations, whether walking alone at night, riding public transportation, or simply feeling uncomfortable in any environment.